cvitter/mattermost-direct-poll-slash/SPECIFICATION.md

    [Answer], [Answer], ...
    ```

-   e.
+   d.
 Returns an ephemeral message alerting the user that the poll has been published.

    ```
    Alert: The poll has been published.
 You can view the results for the poll using the